alphagov/xgovctf/GettingStarted.md

 ### <a name="problems-autogen"></a> Autogen Problems

 Automatically generated (autogen) problems allow different teams to receive different versions of the same challenge.
-For example, the picoCTF 2014 problem `Substitution` (a substitution chipher problem) uses different letter mappings and Disney song lyrics for different problem instances.
+For example, the picoCTF 2014 problem `Substitution` (a substitution cipher problem) uses different letter mappings and Disney song lyrics for different problem instances.
 This has numerous advantages, including the prevention and detection of flag sharing between teams.

 Before deploying a competition, you need to generate some number of autogen problem instances per problem which will serve as the pool of possible version of the problem that a team can get.
 During the competition, teams will randomly be assigned an autogen instance from the pool of available instances.

-Where as basic problems have just a *grader* script, autogen problems have both a *grader* and a *generator*.
-The *generator* contains code for producing all of the content needed for a given problem isntance.
+Whereas basic problems have just a *grader* script, autogen problems have both a *grader* and a *generator*.
+The *generator* contains code for producing all of the content needed for a given problem instance.
 The *grader*, as in basic problems, is used to determine whether an flag submitted by a user for a given problem instance is correct.

 The `Hidden Message` problem under `example_problems` contains example code for creating an autogen problem.
 We will use this as a working example of how to develop an autogen problem.